JKindonNtx/solutions-euc/collateral/scripts/Citrix/MCS/ReplicateCitrixBaseImagePC/Recovery Point Replication/READMe.md

 - Query Prism Central for Availability Zones, clusters, and virtual machines.
 Validates that the `CTX-Gold-01` virtual machine exists
 - Looks for the `Citrix-Image-Replication` Protection Policy which should be hosting the associated `CTX-Gold-01` virtual machine
 - Confirm that the `Citrix-Image-Replication` Protection Policy has the `CTX-Gold-01` virtual machine
 - Queries the `Citrix-Image-Replication` Protection Policy for the number of included clusters.
-It does this by filtering to the `availability_zone_connectivity_list` and does a count
+It does this by filtering the `ordered_availability_zone_list.cluster_uuid` data on the Protection Policy and does a count
 - Queries the Protection Policy `Citrix-Image-Replication` for the latest Recovery Point based on timestamp.
 It then counts the number of Recovery Points matching this Recovery Point date.
 This should match the number of included clusters count from above.
 - For each Recovery Point, the script attempts a validation to ensure the Recovery Point is ok for restore.
 - Restores each identified Recovery Point.
 This will restore the Recovery Point into the appropriate cluster and capture the restored VMs `uuid` into an array.